melaniebrgr/learning-computer-science/05-system-design/12-security/11-practises.md

 - Clean and prune project dependencies: remove unused packages and internalise others.
 - Scan packages when upgrading dependencies, e.g. https://www.getsafety.com/
 - Consider tools like https://www.chainguard.dev/
+- Consider adopting CycloneDx: it will add overhead to the process but also transparency, automation tools are available to compensate, https://cyclonedx.org/tool-center/

 ## Good hygiene